 Rosetta Stone's French products are pure "acquisition" method tools.
-That is... they don't make you learn grammar or vocabulary lists, they just throw you in the deep end and allow you to "absorb" the language by seeing it used in context with pictures and audio — in much the same way as we learn our mother tongue as children.
+That is... they don't make you learn grammar or vocabulary lists, they just throw you in the deep end and allow you to "absorb" the language by seeing it used in context with pictures and audio — in much the same way as we learn our mother tongue as children (in theory).

 In addition to this core learning methodology, the new online version of Rosetta Stone also includes one-on-one lessons with tutors via webcam (webcam and internet connection required), and a bunch of games that you can play by yourself or with other logged in Rosetta Stone users.